 04 of 07

-Not seasoning food—or having insufficient seasoning—is certainly one of the top mistakes home cooks make and pork chops are a prime example of this.
+Not seasoning food, or having insufficient seasoning, is certainly one of the top mistakes home cooks make.
 As pork has grown leaner over the years, its flavor has become milder, so adding the right amount of seasoning is extremely important.
 When you do it matters less than the fact that you season them at all.
 At a minimum, use Kosher salt and freshly ground black pepper.
 Marinating also helps, especially if you're cooking the chops on the grill since the marinade will help prevent them from drying out.
 Dry rubs can also be nice.Continue to 5 of 7 below.

 05 of 07

 You'll often see fat around the edges of a pork chop.
 Not trimming excess fat can be a problem.
 Ideally, this should be trimmed to about 1/4 of an inch all around.
-If your butcher hasn't done this for you, you can do it at home with a sharp knife.
-Especially when grilling, this excess fat can drip onto the coals and cause flare-ups, which can cause all kinds of other problems (no one wants their pork chops to taste like ash!).
+If your butcher hasn't done this, do it at home with a sharp knife.
+Especially when grilling, this excess fat can drip onto the coals and cause flare-ups, which can cause all kinds of other problems.

 06 of 07

 Cooking pork chops well-done is a biggie and it stems from fear of a foodborne illness that has long since been eradicated.
-For generations, people were taught that pork needed to be cooked to an internal temperature of 160 F to destroy a parasitic worm called Trichinella.
-However, trichinella in pork was eradicated in the 1990s and in 2011, the USDA updated its cooking guidelines, now recommending 145 F as the correct target temperature for properly prepared pork.
-Now, instead of automatically drying out your pork chops by cooking them to 160 F, you can enjoy juicy ones at a nice medium instead of well-done.
+For generations, people were taught that pork needed to be cooked to an internal temperature of 160 degrees Fahrenheit to destroy a parasitic worm called Trichinella.
+The parasite trichinella in pork was eradicated in the 1990s and in 2011, the USDA updated its cooking guidelines, now recommending 145 degrees Fahrenheit as the correct target temperature for properly prepared pork.
+Now, instead of automatically drying out your pork chops by cooking them too much, you can enjoy juicy ones at a nice medium instead of well-done.

 07 of 07